rackerlabs/docs-portal-onboarding-guide/docs/administrative/change_cloud_account_owner.rst

 your Rackspace Technology Cloud and Amazon Web Services® (AWS) accounts, Login to `Rackspace Technology Customer Portal <https://login.rackspace.com>`_.

-**Note: Only the current Acount Owner can assign a New Account Owner.**
+**Note: Only the current Account Owner can assign a New Account Owner.**

 **When you Change the Account Owner**: